Jack: No! I feel like a shark working in a bait shop!

 - M'Lee's plotline was apparently going to come to some sort of larger fruition later on, had the series continued.
 Sadly...

-- Seen in the pilot for the television adaptation of The Vampire Diaries when the lead vampire is around his bleeding Love Interest.
+- Seen in the pilot when the lead vampire is around his bleeding love interest.

 - Seen again in episode 2.03 when Matt started bleeding and Caroline just couldn't resist taking a bite.